 31. See some of the coolest and most unique mosaic art at Philadelphia’s Magic Gardens.

-32. Get a workout in while taking in the sights of the city with some Philadelphia Running Tours.
+32. Get a workout in a while, taking in the city's sights with some Philadelphia Running Tours.

 33. Check out the Academy of Natural Science of Drexel University, the oldest natural science research institution and museum in America.